itemis/Kumite_challenge/README.md

 3021 would be the number we are searching for.

-Please take your result and post it in our page (link).
+Please take your code and create a PullRequest against this repository.
 If you are right you'll get an invitation to our coding kumite in Hamburg.